Train Once, Reuse Everywhere: Generalizable Implicit In-Context Learning by Routing Attention: Method

 \section{Method}

 Building on the foundation of attention routing, we propose a new implicit ICL method, termed \textbf{In-Context Routing (ICR)}.
 ICR leverages attention routing to dynamically integrate extracted Principal ICL Directions (PIDs) into the attention space, thereby enhancing zero-shot inference of LLMs.
 We instantiate ICR in three stages: (i) PIDs extraction across multiple domains, (ii) a query-conditioned router that determines low-rank routing vectors and head gates, and (iii) multi-objective training that combines supervision with stable and sparse routing.
-The pipeline of ICR is illustrated in Figure~\ref{pipeline} and presented in pseudocode in Appendix~\ref{app:pipeline}.
+ICR is illustrated in Figure~\ref{pipeline}.